 Evasion enables the thief-acrobat to opt to avoid attacks directed at him or her—just as magic resistance would work—if the thief-acrobat wins initiative, with respect to both magical attack forms directed at the individual (or within a few square feet, from which the thief-acrobat could easily remove himself or herself), and from melee combat.
 The 6th level thief has a 10% chance of evasion, increasing 5% per level.
 In any event, the chance for success cannot exceed a base of 60%, before adjusting for dexterity and/or race.
 Evasion requires 2 segments, after which another action can be attempted.

 Falling damage should be significantly reduced for a thief-acrobat.
 The monk has all the thief abilities of the thief-acrobat plus Open Locks and Find/Remove Traps, and still takes less damage from falling than the thief-acrobat.
 At 6th level the monk can also speak with animals, mask his mind, is immune to dead, and can feign death.
-They save for half or none, and can knock missiles out of the air, both skills more appropriate to the thief-acrobat.
-Before the fighter’s extra Constitution bonus, a thief has only 63-75% of a fighter’s hit points.
+Monks save for half or none without having to tumble, and can knock missiles out of the air, both skills more appropriate to the thief-acrobat.
+Before considering any 17+ Constitution bonus for fighters, a thief has only 63-75% of a fighter’s hit points.
 A fall that does 16 damage to a thief-acrobat does only 12 relative damage to a fighter.
 To make the thief-acrobat take the same relative damage as a fighter at a starting point he has to take 66% of the damage; 33% to correspond to 50% of the damage a fighter would take.
 50% equals the same result as calculating a fall as 10’ less.
 I prefer to keep the thief-acrobat distinct from monk, and instead improve and simplify the current thief-acrobat ability.

 Falling damage for the thief-acrobat is calculated at only d6 for each 10′ of damage, to a maximum of 10d6.
 At 6th level, a thief-acrobat can fall 10′ and take no damage; any fall is calculated as if the thief-acrobat fell 10′ less.
 This ability improves 10′ per level (e.g. an 8th level thief-acrobat could fall 30′ and take no damage; a 50′ fall would inflict 2d6 damage).